 condoms can prevent pregnancy and protect against several

 sexually transmitted infections.
-Unfortunately, HPV can be spread by intimate skin-to-skin contact and oral sex, not just sexual intercourse.
+While condoms reduce the risk of HPV transmission, they do not eliminate the risk.
+HPV can be spread by intimate skin-to-skin contact and oral sex, not just sexual intercourse.
 Condoms only cover a limited amount of skin and HPV can be spread even if a condom is used every time a person has sex.
 For the best protection against HPV, parents should have their children vaccinated.

 All preteen vaccines

 Pain: Pediatricians do not like to cause discomfort to children of any age.
 Even though shots may hurt, getting a vaccine is not as bad as suffering from a serious disease such as meningitis or cancer.
 Talk with your pediatrician about ways to reduce pain during vaccination.
 Stroking the skin or applying pressure to the skin before the shot reduces the pain.
 In some offices, medication to numb the skin may be available.

 Fainting: Your pediatrician may ask your child to sit for 15 minutes after getting any shot in case your child faints (syncope).
 Staying seated for 15 minutes reduces the main risk from

 Vaccination at sick visits: Many families are busy and it is hard to find time to visit the pediatrician’s office to get a shot.
 It is smart to get any vaccines that are due when your child is in the pediatrician’s office.
 This will reduce the chance that your child has to miss school, work, or other activities to receive vaccines.

 Safety: All vaccines routinely recommended for preteens have been licensed by the Food and Drug Administration and found to be safe.
 The